What is Time Tracking?

 There are three Jira time tracking fields, in addition to the time logged in a single work session:

-These Jira time tracking fields are automatically updated after each worklog entry, so the issue always shows current metrics.
+The Estimated Time Remaining and Time Spent fields are automatically updated by Jira after each worklog entry, so the issue always shows current metrics.

 Jira’s native time tracking feeds into a series of built-in reports, (Sprint burndown charts, Velocity report, Cumulative flow diagram, etc.).
 While Jira does provide a “Workload Report”, native Jira does not provide a timesheet and there is no way in Cloud to query the Jira worklogs.
 (You can’t easily export worklogs to Excel to create your own reports, and JQL returns a list of issues with no easy way to aggregate worklog entries.)